 Clouds and Secure Data Storage Issues

-This effectively means that there is no greater degree of protection using a private cloud compared to a public cloud.
+This effectively means that there is no greater degree of data protection using a private cloud compared to a public cloud provider.
 The primary reason for this is that server-level security isn’t your biggest security threat.
 In fact, it only represents five percent of the problem.

 Approximately 95 percent of all cybersecurity incidents are due to human error outside of your IT department — like employees giving their passwords out over the phone, or opening malicious emails.